nickbrandt/GitLab/doc/user/clusters/crossplane.md

-# Crossplane configuration guide
+# Crossplane configuration

+Once Crossplane [is installed](applications.md#crossplane), it must be configured for use.

 ## Introduction

-In order to allow Crossplane to provision cloud services such as Postgres, it requires the cloud provider stack to be configured with a user account (eg: a service account in case of GCP, an IAM user in case of AWS).
+To allow Crossplane to provision cloud services such as PostgreSQL, the cloud provider stack must be configured with a user account.
+For example:

-For this guide the pre-requisites are as follows:

-- Crossplane was previously installed as a [GitLab Managed App](./applications.md#crossplane) on the connected kubernetes cluster with a choice of the stack.
+- A service account for GCP.
+- An IAM user for AWS.

+Important notes:

-We will use the GCP stack as an example in this guide.
-The instructions for AWS and Azure will be similar to this.
+- This guide uses GCP as an example.
+However, the process for AWS and Azure will be similar.

-> Note: Crossplane requires the kubernetes cluster to be VPC Native with Alias IPs enabled so that the IP address of the Pods are routable within the GCP network.
+- Crossplane requires the Kubernetes cluster to be VPC native with Alias IPs enabled so that the IP address of the pods are routable within the GCP network.

 First, we need to declare some environment variables with configuration that will be used throughout this guide: